dakotaruelle/layers-of-clean-architecture/README.md

 Similar to the last set of changes, this moves business logic out of the controller and into a dedicated interactor class.
 It is the job of the interactor to coordinate between the controller, gateway, and entities (coming later), to perform the use cases of the application.

+## Move UI Logic to Presenter

+This moves the UI Logic (i.e. formatting of responses to the UI) to a presenter class.
+It is the job of the presenter to handle the concerns that only the UI cares about.